Andy-J-marshall/stanningley-bowls/README.md

 Update the `Utils.py` script: deduplicateNames, anonymiseNames, otherTeams, otherDuplicatePlayers and otherLeagues (any leagues added to teamDays in `teamDetails.py` will need to be removed from here).

+If entering a new league, update `bowls.py` and `bowlscombined.py` scripts with the new scoring system for the league (if not 54321).
+Will also need to change the calculation for average number of points scored in `players.js` component.

 After generating the stats file for the new year, import the file into `App.js` and update `allYearStats`, `allYearCombinedStats` and `statsCallback` with the reference to the new year's stats file.
 Update the default stats to display for `teamStats` and `combinedStats`.